KarishmaDaga/course-notes/index.md

 If these have been of help or there's a correction to be made, let me know at [karishma.daga@queensu.ca](mailto:karishma.daga@wqueensu.ca) !</p>

-You can also peep me at
+You can also find my sordid details at [karishmadaga.com](http://karishmadaga.com) or laugh at my [twitter](https://twitter.com/karishmadagaa).